 TRANSPORTATION SEGMENTS CONTROLS AND INSPECTIONS

-The 11 gas compression stations situated along the 32,000 km of pipeline network are controlled directly by the recently renovated dispatching unit at San Donato Milanese, which is responsible for ensuring that pressure levels are sufficient to meet demand.
-The network is monitored using ongoing remote readings of cathodic protection meters as well as manual readings.
+The 13 gas compression stations situated along the more than 32,500 km of pipeline network are controlled directly by the recently renovated dispatching unit at San Donato Milanese, which is responsible for ensuring that pressure levels are sufficient to meet demand.
+The network is also monitored using ongoing remote readings of cathodic protection meters as well as manual readings.

 In accordance with the safety management system policy and guidelines, Snam has also established a Crisis Management Model, consisting of all the rules and methods for declaring and managing events which could lead to a crisis.

 The Dispatching Centre provides to the monitoring and remote controlling of the transport network operations, receiving data from around 3,800 plants located along the transport network, with more than 1,600 of them controlled remotely.